mateuslab-prot/NovoTax/docs/index.md

 ### 3. Taxonomy assignment

 NovoTax scores peptide matches based on alignment quality and how specific each peptide is.
 The best-supported proteome is selected at each step.
-After strain assignment, matched peptides can be removed and the remaining peptides searched again to identify additional organisms in the sample, such as contaminants or other species present in a community.
+After strain assignment, matched peptides are removed, and the remaining peptides are searched again to identify additional organisms in the sample, such as contaminants or other species present in a community.

 ## What NovoTax is useful for